yuhsuan-liu/debt-snow-ball-fastapi/README.md

 Debt Snowball Planner is a full-stack personal finance app that helps users plan and accelerate their debt repayment using the debt snowball method.
 Users can enter multiple debts, specify their monthly payment budget, and view a step-by-step payoff plan.

 The app is built with:
 - **Backend:** Python (FastAPI) — for API endpoints, debt calculations, and future AI integrations.
+Deployed on Render
-- **Frontend:** React — for interactive user experience, with plans to deploy on GitHub Pages.
+- **Frontend:** React (TypeScript)— for interactive user experience, deployed on GitHub Pages.
 - **Database:** PostgreSQL — planned for future login, record saving, and data persistence.

 ---